 4 Things That Prevent New Patient Referrals

-We can all agree that patient referrals are the greatest compliment a patient can give a practice.
-It’s their vote of confidence in you, your staff, and the overall patient experience you provide.
-You could even call it a measurement of patient satisfaction.
+Many can agree that patient referrals are the greatest compliment a patient can give a practice.
+Absorb their vote of confidence in you, your staff, and the overall patient experience you provide.
+Think of it as a measurement of patient satisfaction.

 So, what are your referral numbers like?
-Do they accurately reflect your perceived high level of patient satisfaction?
+Are they accurately reflecting your perceived high level of patient satisfaction?

 1. You Don’t Communicate

-To you, it’s common sense – of course you want patient referrals.
-But many patients don’t realize how valuable their referrals are to you.
-So guess what?
-You need to tell them!
+To you, it’s common sense – of course, you want patient referrals.
+However, many patients don’t realize how valuable their referrals are to you.
+Guess what?
+Communication is Key!

 Have your front desk team take this on.
-As the patient checks out, ask how their experience was.
-If they say it was great, remind the patient that you appreciate them and would love to have more patients like them.
-Give the patient a “send a friend” card to share and explain the benefits of referring a friend to schedule with your office.
-For instance, you could offer $50 off their friend’s first visit on the card.
-Make signs visible in the waiting area, restrooms, and operatories that detail the benefits of referring patients.
+When a patient checks out, ask how their experience was.
+Was it great?
+Did you remind the patient that you appreciate them and would love to have more patients like them?
+Consider giving the patient a “send a friend” card to share and explain the benefits of referring a friend to schedule with your office.
+Excel the approach by offering $50 off their friend’s first visit on the card.
+Build visibility with signs in the waiting area, restrooms, and operatories that detail the benefits of referring patients.

-Make referring patients a win-win!
-For instance, you could give your patients a discount on services or enter them in a raffle for a great prize (like an iPad or local trip) for each patient referral who schedules an appointment.
+Awarding your patients is a win-win!
+To illustrate, you could give your patients a discount on services or enter them in a raffle for a great prize (like an iPad or local trip) for each patient referral who schedules an appointment.

 Remind them of your program through various communications.
 Create a program, a budget specific for referrals, and referral marketing and assign one staff member to be responsible for it.
-Be sure to track your numbers and incentivize your team.
+Stay alert, track your numbers and incentivize your team.

-3. You Don’t Follow Up with Your Patients
+3. Neglecting To Follow Up with Your Patients

 This is a huge no-no that can cause your practice to lose referrals (and existing patients).
-You must stay in contact with your patients beyond their appointment.
+Stay in contact with your patients beyond their appointment.

 Keep your practice – and your interest in referrals – at the top of your patient’s minds so that if a friend ever asks for the name of a good dentist – it’s a no-brainer for your practice to be recommended!